Vikramjeet009/testing/Readme.md

 create cloudfront cdn - https://www.youtube.com/watch?v=kbI7kRWAU-w

+when creating cloudfron cdn distribution follow these points
+    - select Origin access control settings (recommended) option in Origin access, select bucket related control setting or create new one by clicking on Create Control Setting button.
-after creating cdn, update the s3 bucket policy, copy policy statement and paste it in "Bucket policy"
+    - update the s3 bucket policy, copy policy statement and paste it in "Bucket policy"
+    - select Redirect HTTP to HTTPS option in Viewer

+create new bucket with
+    - Block public access (bucket settings) - block all
+    - Object Ownership - ACLs disabled (recommended)

 policy statement will be like this -
 {